Water-Melon/Melang/docs/reactive.md

-If we don't want to trace this variable any more, we can use *unwatch* to stop tracing.
+If we don't want to trace this variable any more, we can use *Unwatch* to stop tracing.

 ```
-unwatch(a);
+Unwatch(a);
 a = 13;
 ```